prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

     ['ARG75', 'NH1_1090_1093', 'P', 'ASP42', 'OD1_609_610', 'P', 4.5612],
     ['GLU23', 'OE1_290_291', 'P', 'HSE72', 'NE2_1042', 'P', 4.99]]

-We can also select one particular residue of our interest:
+We can also select one particular residue or a region of our interest:

 .. ipython:: python
    :verbatim: